 - Describe how you would calculate the perimeter of a room that requires the skirting boards painted.

-- What is the width of standard roll of wallpaper?
+- What is the width of a standard roll of wallpaper?

 Don't worry if you are waiting on results for this academic year, we can still complete the interview process and your application will be processed pending achieving the recommended entry criteria qualifications.